 If you’re wondering, ‘why can’t I lose weight?’ then you’re certainly not the only one, as the average person will try 126 diets over their lifetime – and give up most of them after only six days.

-This means that millions of people are trying some of the most popular weight loss plans out there – like intermittent fasting, the Lazy Keto Diet and the Paleo Diet – with little to no success.
-While there might be short-term weight loss, they’re struggling to maintain momentum or see any significant changes in the long-term.
+This means that millions of people are trying some of the most popular diets that work fast out there – like intermittent fasting, the Lazy Keto Diet and the Paleo Diet – with little to no success.
+While they might be good in the short-term for weight loss, people struggling to maintain momentum or see any significant changes in the long-term.

 Anyone who takes up a weight loss plan does it for their own reasons and similarly, every body is different and will adapt to a new diet in a different way.
 So there are so many reasons why you might not be able to shift the lockdown weight gain, from missing out on the basics like being in a calorie deficit to not knowing what to eat before a workout.

 Our experts have the answers though, all to answer the major question of ‘why can’t I lose weight?’.